St Mary Woolnoth

 Sir Thomas Gresham (c.1519-1579)

 This situation appears to have persisted for 150 years or so until Hilton Price’s day.
-He remarked that it ‘has of late become fashionable…to replace the old sign of the house’ on the cheques issued by London banks.
+He remarks that it ‘has of late become fashionable…to replace the old sign of the house’ on the cheques issued by London banks.
 In 1902 this interest in the old signs gave Hilton Price and his associates the idea of resurrecting as many of them as possible to commemorate the coronation of King Edward VII.

 In the end, 23 such signs were erected.
 They made a rather splendid sight: